 "Verisimilitude Serum- one teaspoon will ensure one truthfully answered question if brewed correctly."

-Closing his eyes to remain calm, when the teen wanted to kick over the table and say 'Sorry, Mum, there's been an accident'; Septimus said levelly, "All right".
+Closing his eyes to remain calm, when he wanted to kick over the table, Septimus said levelly, "All right."
 He took a teaspoon and shivered.

 Looking uncomfortable, Athena questioned, "How do you really know my middle name?"